Pethum-Jeewantha/simple-intro/README.md

 ## About The Project

-This repository is a intro for build to practice some JS TS stuff.
+This repository is a intro to practice some JS TS stuff.

 ## Getting Started